amitpatil321/amitpatil321-telegram-imdb-rating-bot/README.md

 - **Submit a Pull Request**: Once you're satisfied with your changes, submit a pull request explaining the purpose of your contribution.

 ## Support 🤔
-For any questions, issues, or feedback related to the Movie Finder Bot, please [open an issue](https://github.com/LorenzoLancia/Movie-Finder-bot/issues) on GitHub.
+For any questions, issues, or feedback related to the Movie Info Bot, please [open an issue](https://github.com/amitpatil321/telegram-imdb-rating-bot/issues) on GitHub.
 I'll do my best to address your concerns promptly.

 ## License 📝
-This project is licensed under the [MIT License](https://github.com/LorenzoLancia/Movie-Finder-bot/blob/main/LICENSE.txt).
+This project is licensed under the [MIT License](https://github.com/amitpatil321/telegram-imdb-rating-bot/blob/main/LICENSE.txt).